School & Group Visits

 Guided Museum Tours & Workshops

 1-hour museum tours are available for your group Tuesday through Friday between 10am and 2pm.
 We also offer 2-hour experiences that combine an hour-long museum tour with an hour-long, hands-on workshop.
 Inquiry-based thematic tours are facilitated by trained docents, include access to special exhibitions and collections galleries, and engage visitors in conversation based on guided discovery.
 See below for a list of current tours and workshop combinations.
-Please note, Hudson Riverama is not open to onsite tours at this time.
+Please note, Hudson Riverama is not open at this time.

 Chaperones